Ethos-lab/robust-representation-matching/README.md

 pip install -r requirements.txt
 ```

-3. Download one of our pre-trained models from [here]().
-Create a directory named `checkpoints` in the project root directory and store the downloaded model there.
+3. Download one of our l\_infty or l\_2 pre-trained models from [here]().
+Create a directory named `checkpoints` in either [l_infty](https://github.com/pratik18v/robust-representation-matching/tree/main/l_infty) or [l_2](https://github.com/pratik18v/robust-representation-matching/tree/main/l_2) subdir and store the downloaded model there.
-4. The following is an example to evaluate a pre-trained ResNet50 model:
+4. The following is an example to evaluate a l\_infty pre-trained ResNet50 model using the threat model from the paper:

 ```
 # AutoPGD Attack using IBM ART
-python ibm_test.py --arch resnet50 --load-path /path/to/checkpoint.pt.last --data-dir /path/to/cifar --attack auto_pgd --random-restarts 10 --pgd-iters 50
+python l_infty/ibm_test.py --arch resnet50 --load-path /path/to/checkpoint.pt --data-dir /path/to/cifar --attack auto_pgd --random-restarts 10 --pgd-iters 50
 ```